 Instead of buying expensive pre-made decorations, consider taking a DIY approach.
 This not only allows you to save money, but also adds a personalized touch to your wedding décor.

-Go with less expensive floral options such as in-season blooms, potted plants, or greenery for your wedding party bouquets and boutonnieres.
+1. Go with less expensive floral options such as in-season blooms and greenery for your wedding centerpieces.

-You can also DIY your own flower arrangements by purchasing from local farms, or an online retailer such as Fifty Flowers.
+2. DIY your own flower arrangements by purchasing from local farms, or an online retailer such as Fifty Flowers that ships bulk blooms right to your doorstep.

 #6 | Repurpose ceremony decorations